-\subsection{3D Stellar modeling: from the Sun to other stars}
+\subsection{3D stellar modeling: from the Sun to other stars}

 Since the first time-dependent 3D simulations of the Sun \citep[e.g.,][]{1982nordlund,1984nordlund,1985SoPh..100..209N} and other stars \citep[e.g.,][]{atroshchenko+al1989a,atroshchenko+al1989b,Nord_Dravins_90A,dravins+nordlund1990a,dravins+nordlund1990b}, stellar 3D models have been improved in terms of the spatial resolution of the numerical grid, the extent of the computational box, and the included physical processes.
 As all these improvements compete for limited computational resources, some models are geared towards either high resolution or covering large spatial scales \citep[even up to global simulations of giant stars,][]{freytag2002}.
 Others aim for a high degree of realism by including as many of the relevant physical processes as possible.
 The extension from pure hydrodynamics to ideal magnetohydrodynamics for 3D models of the lower solar atmosphere was a costly but necessary step in the early 2000s.
-Today, it is considered a standard for solar simulations and is increasingly applied to simulations of other stars.
+Today, 3D MHD models are considered the standard for solar simulations and are increasingly applied to simulations of other stars.